phanthehoang2503/small-project-service/product-service/README.md

 ### Overview

 The `product-service` is a Go HTTP API that provides endpoints to create, list, retrieve, and delete products.
+It now includes **Redis Caching** to improve performance for read operations.

 The service follows the repository layout used across the project (entrypoint at `cmd/api/main.go`, internal packages for handlers, models, repo, and the router).
 Swagger docs are included in the `docs/` folder.

 ### Run locally